OgeneDigital/training-notes/2017-11-27/readme.md

 4. Element: our paragraph
 5. Text: newline and 'Hi there! and then newline'

-This to show, you can't rely on `childNodes` returning just the HTML, or just the text.
-When we indent our code, we're introducing this extra content.
-It's not a problem for displaying the HTML, but it does need to be considered when we're reading from the DOM.
+This shows you can't rely on `childNodes` returning just the HTML, or just the text.
+When we indent our code, we're introducing this extra 'content'.
+It's not a problem for actually displaying the HTML in the page, but it does need to be considered when we're reading from the DOM.

 ## Children